lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 * [Ares Architecture](/tutorials/code/architecture) - All the moving parts that make up an Ares game.
 * [Basic Concepts](/tutorials/code/concepts) - Important general concepts.
-* [Coding for Ares](/tutorials/code/overview) - General overview of how to change Ares code.
+* [Coding for Ares](/tutorials/code/overview) - General overview of how coding for Ares works.

 ## Quickstart Tutorial